 Cybercrime has grown into a massive threat to every company these days.
 The number of crimes increases on an annual basis exposing large volumes of sensitive data.
 Such “threat” is not just restricted to corporates, but also individuals who take cybersecurity lightly.

 Cybersecurity Ventures predicated, Cybercrime will cost the world $6 trillion annually by 2021.
-In fact, 2017 experienced some of the worst data breaches ever like, Yahoo breach, Wanna Cry, Vault 7, Equifax and many others.
+In fact, 2017 experienced some of the worst data breaches ever like, Yahoo breach, Wanna Cry, Vault 7, Equifax, and many others.
 Financial credentials were breached during these cybersecurity gaffes.
-To add to our woes, Symantec estimates that the Mobile Malware will increase by 54% in the coming years.
+To add to our woes, experts estimate that Mobile Malware will increase by 54% in the coming years.

 1. Boost Cybersecurity with Artificial intelligence/Machine Learning

 Artificial Intelligence and machine learning are making sweeping changes across several industries and cybersecurity is no exception to it.
 AI and machine learning are different from one another, but both of them go hand in hand in fighting the single biggest menace of cybersecurity.
-Machine learning is a branch in Artificial Intelligence which refers to technologies that enable computers to learn through experience and patterns.
+Machine learning is a branch of Artificial Intelligence that refers to technologies that enable computers to learn through experience and patterns.

 2. Maintain GDPR compliance

-Ensuring GDPR compliance will put your business data practices on the good books of EU, in which company has to declare to users about how they use their personal data, ask their permission before gathering it.
-GDPR compliance would not only save the business from fines but will also boost brand image in the minds of customers.
-A User can remove their data from the company’s servers at any time.
+Ensuring GDPR compliance will put your business data practices on the good books of the EU, in which the company has to declare to users about how they use their personal data, ask their permission before gathering it.
+GDPR compliance would not only save the business from fines but will also boost the brand image in the minds of customers.
+A user can remove their data from the company’s servers at any time.

 3. Secure your site with SSL

-Think of the SSL certificate as a safety tunnel which ensures safe transit of data.
-When your website’s connection encrypted with validated SSL certificate, it activates green padlock and site URL begins with https://.
-If the website secured with Extended Validation (EV) SSL certificate, then trust indicators such as green address bar as well as the name of the company on the right-hand side of browser address bar increases trust and reliability of your website.
+Think of the SSL certificate as a safety tunnel that ensures the safe transit of data.
+When your website’s connection is encrypted with a validated SSL certificate, it activates green padlock, and the site URL begins with https://.
+If the website is secured with Extended Validation (EV) SSL certificate, then trust indicators such as the green address bar as well as the name of the company on the right-hand side of the browser address bar increases trust and reliability of your website.
 Organization Validation SSL and Extended Validation SSL requires extensive domain name and company verified using strict validation method.

-Hence, secure your website using SSL/HTTPS certificate to ensure end user that hacker or third party intruders cannot be able to intercept or steal sensitive data during online transmission.
+Hence, secure your website using an SSL/HTTPS certificate to ensure end-user that hackers or third-party intruders cannot be able to intercept or steal sensitive data during online transmission.